Use of Bulletin Boards & Posting Public Notices

 All information and/or announcements must be approved by JMU Event Management and comply with the information standards outlined in the procedures listed below prior to posting.

 It is not the intent of this policy to censor or otherwise control the content of notices or other materials to be posted.
-However, it is recommended that such materials be in good taste and comply with all standards of conduct set forth in the student handbook.
-For additional publicity options at JMU go to the JMU Event Planning website http://www.jmu.edu/events.
+However, it is recommended that such materials be in good taste.
+In addition, materials that violate laws and regulations (including university policies and procedures) will not be approved.
+For additional publicity options at JMU go to the JMU Event Management website http://www.jmu.edu/eventmanagement.

-All materials for posting must be approved and stamped with a removal date at an information desk in Warren Hall, Taylor Down Under or the Festival.
+All materials for posting must be approved and stamped with a removal date at an information desk in Madison Union, Taylor Down Under or the Festival.

-A JMU student, faculty or staff member, or student organization must sponsor all posters and flyers.
+A JMU department or student organization must sponsor all posters and flyers.
 The name of the JMU contact person must appear on the poster.
 A name is not necessary if an academic office or department sponsors the poster or flyer.

 Posters/flyers without a specific event date will be stamped for two weeks.